Avg. consumer rating = 94/100

 The NV752 has a belt that lasts the lifetime of the vacuum and never needs replacing.
 The machine also has an electric shut off switch for the nozzle motor (which powers the brush roll).
 This switch shuts the motor off should the brush roll be obstructed and unable to move, thereby saving the motor and the belt.

 Additional features include swivel steering (increases nozzle maneuverability), a low profile nozzle (helps when getting under low furniture), a 30-foot power cord (a decent length in our opinion), and a 7-year manufacturer’s warranty (longer than most).
+We'd also like to highlight that this is also our #2 top Shark vacuum for pet hair.

 Vacuum Cleaner Video